정말 치아도 오복 중 하나이니 열심히 관리해야겠어요. 무심결에도 조심하도록요~

 Are your teeth crooked?

-They say it's one of the blessings of teeth.
+They say that teeth are one of the five blessings.

-Maybe because of chewing, your gums also become healthier.
+Maybe because of chewing, your gums become healthier too.